 Create a Python web application with a few clicks

-Experience multi-dimensional data analytics with atoti in Binder
+Experience multi-dimensional data analytics with Atoti in Binder

 I’m extremely excited to share how we can easily spin up a simple web application in Python with a few clicks!
 Before I go into the details, check out the following GIF: